 Should I use my telescope with or without my glasses?
 It’s a dilemma most eyeglass wearers have when using a telescope.
-The answer is it depends on your need for glasses or and if you have an astigmatism that causes distortions.
-I cover what you should know about both…using a telescope with glasses and using a telescope with astigmatism.
+The answer depends on your need for glasses and if you have an astigmatism or not.

 Can you look through a telescope with glasses?

-So, if your eyewear only corrects for spherical power, i.e. nearsightedness or farsightedness, there’s no need to be using a telescope with glasses because you can compensate for these by simply adjusting the focus.
+So if your eyewear only corrects for spherical power, i.e. nearsightedness or farsightedness, there’s no need to use a telescope with glasses because you can compensate for these by simply adjusting the focus.

 What is astigmatism?